raviten/documentation/integrating-web-sdk.rst

 Installing Web Pixel
 --------------------
 Here we describe how you can integrate QGraph's pixel on your website.
+While testing web pixel, you should make sure that you are *not* in incognito mode of web browser, since web push functionality does not work in incognito mode.

 If your site is HTTPS
 #####################
+For HTTPS integration, you can also refer to this video:

+.. raw:: html

+    <iframe width="560" height="315" src="https://www.youtube.com/embed/9gNcViSTvAo" frameborder="0" allowfullscreen></iframe>

 #.
 Login to http://app.qgraph.io

 #.
 Go to "Setup" -> "Integrations" section on the side bar menu.
 Select "Web" from the three channels presented to you.